appfair/appfair.org/src/content/docs/docs/inclusion-criteria.md

 Conformance to the App Fair's own inclusion criteria is necessary, but it is not sufficient for an app to reach end users.
 Every storefront the App Fair publishes to imposes its own additional requirements, and the binary submitted by the App Fair must satisfy each applicable store's policy on top of the criteria above.
 Maintainers should familiarise themselves with the relevant guidelines and design their app to meet the strictest applicable rules; where two stores' rules conflict, the app should comply with both.

-The canonical references for each distribution channel:
+The canonical references for each currently active distribution channel:

 - **Apple App Store.** The [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/) cover content, safety, performance, business, design, and legal expectations for every app shipped through the App Store.
 The corresponding [App Store Connect Resources](https://developer.apple.com/app-store-connect/resources/) describe the technical submission process.
 - **Google Play Store.** The [Google Play Developer Program Policies](https://play.google.com/about/developer-content-policy/) define analogous content, monetisation, technical, privacy, and policy rules.
 The [Restricted Content](https://support.google.com/googleplay/android-developer/topic/9858052) and [Data Safety](https://support.google.com/googleplay/android-developer/answer/10787469) sections are the items most likely to surface during review.

-- **F-Droid.** F-Droid is the long-standing non-commercial Android storefront; distribution through it is a planned App Fair channel.
-Its [Inclusion Policy](https://f-droid.org/docs/Inclusion_Policy/) is more stringent on dependencies and proprietary components than the commercial stores, but in practice overlaps closely with the App Fair's own criteria.
+Channels on the App Fair roadmap (notably F-Droid and AltStore) will be added here when they go live.
+See [Future channels](/docs/deploying/#channel-future) in Deployment & Distribution.

 App Fair maintainers reviewing a submission do not adjudicate every store-specific rule, but a submission that visibly conflicts with a store guideline will be flagged for the developer to resolve before the binary is submitted.
 Rejections that arrive after submission (from Apple or Google) are surfaced to the upstream maintainer through the channel described in [Division of responsibilities](/docs/deploying/#responsibilities).

-## Submitting a proposal {#unsure}
+## Submitting a proposal {#proposal}

 When the suitability of an idea is uncertain, a proposal should be posted on the [discussion forums](https://github.com/orgs/appfair/discussions) before development begins.
 Pre-submission discussion costs significantly less than rejection of a completed project, and the community may identify existing projects that the contributor could join rather than start from scratch.

 Once an idea has been evaluated against the criteria above, proceed to **[Building Your App](/docs/building/)**.
-When the app is ready to ship, the criteria here are translated into a concrete pre-submission gate in the **[Submission Checklist](/docs/submitting/#checklist)**.
+When the app is ready to ship, the criteria here are translated into a concrete pre-submission gate in the **[Submission checklist](/docs/submitting/#checklist)**.

 <aside class="callout callout-tip">
   <span class="callout-icon" style="--icon: url('/assets/icons/callout/alt_route.svg');" aria-hidden="true"></span>